Psalm 140 – The Cry and Confidence of a Slandered Soul

 ii.
 “David’s enemies wished to snare him in his path of service, the usual way of his life.
 Saul laid many snares for David, but the Lord preserved him.”
 (Spurgeon)

 iii.
-“How are ‘the snares, the nets, and the gins,’ placed for us by that cunning and experienced artist, who takes care that nothing should appear in view, but the alluring baits of honour, pleasure, and profit, while of the toils we have no notice, till find ourselves entangled and caught in them!”
+“How are ‘the snares, the nets’…placed for us by that cunning and experienced artist, who takes care that nothing should appear in view, but the alluring baits of honour, pleasure, and profit, while of the toils we have no notice, till we find ourselves entangled and caught in them!”
 (Horne)

 iv.
 “If a godly man can be cajoled, or bribed, or cowed, or made angry, the wicked will make the attempt.
 Ready are they to twist his words, misread his intentions, and misdirect his efforts; ready to fawn, and lie, and make themselves mean to the last degree so that they may accomplish their abominable purpose.”
 (Spurgeon)